03lero/pysafe/README.md

 basically an encrypted journal program. keep your passwords or diary entries in it.

+does not work on windows without curses libs

-dependencies: GNU Nano, cryptography (pip install cryptography), curses-menu (pip install curses-menu)
+dependencies: GNU Nano (for in-app editing), cryptography (pip install cryptography), curses-menu (pip install curses-menu)

-todo: CLI arguments
+todo:

-does not work on windows afaik
+- implement CLI argument functionality